-In their eighth session, a husband’s numb withdrawal expands into profound vulnerability.
-He is able to share his feeling of not being able to get it right with the woman he loves.
-He begins to assert his desire to be seen as capable and becomes more accessible to his wife.
+In their eighth session, a husband’s numb withdrawal transforms into profound vulnerability as he shares his feelings of not being able to meet his wife’s needs.
+He asserts his desire to be seen as capable and becomes more accessible to her.
 He moves from “There is no point in talking to you.
 I don’t want to fight.” to “I do want to be close.
 I want you to give me a chance.
 Stop poking me and let me learn to be there for you.”
-His wife’s critical anger then expands into fear and sadness.
-She just wants to feel loved and more connected.
-She is afraid of losing the connection with the man she loves.
-She can now ask for and elicit comfort.
+Through this process, his wife’s critical anger also shifts to fear and sadness as she expresses her desire for more connection and love.
 She moves from “You just don’t care.
-You don’t get it.” to “It is so difficult to say – but I need you to hold me – reassure me – can you?”
+You don’t get it.” to “It is so difficult to say, but I need you to hold me, reassure me, can you?”

-New cycles of bonding interactions occur and replace negative cycles such as pursue-withdraw or criticize-defend.
-These positive cycles then become self-reinforcing and create permanent change.
-The relationship becomes a safe haven and a healing environment for both partners.”
+Emotionally Focused Therapy helps couples to identify and transform negative cycles, such as pursue-withdraw or criticize-defend, into positive, self-reinforcing cycles that create permanent change in the relationship.
+The relationship becomes a safe haven and a healing environment for both partners.

-There is wonderful research that a healthy couples bond can serve as a profound source of healing and growth.
-The longest longitudinal study on humans (which tracks participants for 75 years), clearly showed that relationship is the most powerful predictor of one’s physical and emotional wellbeing.
+Emotionally Focused Therapy is based on research that a healthy couple bond can serve as a profound source of healing and growth.
+The longest longitudinal study on humans (which tracks participants for 75 years), clearly showed that relationships are the most powerful predictors of one’s physical and emotional well-being.
 On the flip side, couples can do damage to each other when they are not in a good place.
 It is important to be proactive when it comes to one’s partnership.
 Couples therapy does not need to be a last-ditch effort.
 It can be a space of exploration, a time to get to know your partner more deeply, share a bonding experience, and develop a mutual vision of your life together.

 Here is a video that I created that explores a few principles from Emotionally Focused Therapy and the field of neuroscience that can help couples feel more secure, connected, and happier in their relationships.